Ks89/BYAManager/README.md

 ## Features

 ####You can:
-* download files via http and https
+* download files via http and https, also with BYAManager in background (minimized)
-* download one or more files at the same time at full speed, with multiple processes to bypass server's limitations
+* download one or more files at the same time at full speed (Download Accelerator), with multiple processes to bypass server's limitations
 * play/pause/stop/cancel downloads, using a list of available iOS Firmware and iTunes versions in a local database
-* enable/disable sha1 check
+* enable/disable sha1 check (enabled by default)
 * serach new BYAManager's versions or new database versions
-* change settings, for example: path of the download folder, set a proxy, change measurement unit, and so no
+* change settings, for example: path of the download folder, proxy, measurement unit, language, buffer size, notifications, and so on
 * restore settings to default values
 * open the download folder, directly from BYAManager
 * re-download files in the list directly in the browser, or in other programs